Information for Students

 Second- and third-year students obtain practical training through the Law School’s clinical and experiential programs, in which students represent clients and engage in other lawyering roles under the supervision of full time clinical teachers, faculty, and practicing attorneys.
 The Law School’s clinical and experiential programs give students an opportunity to learn litigation, legislative advocacy, and transactional skills.
 Students learn through classroom instruction, simulation, and representation of clients under the close supervision of the clinical teachers and attorneys.
 The program is intended to join the academic study of law with experience in interviewing clients, investigating facts, developing strategies, conducting negotiations, dealing with adverse parties, drafting legislation and lobbying legislators, drafting contracts, and participating in court proceedings.

-For information on any particular clinic you can contact a member of the clinic student board: Ethel Amponsah, Ruby Garrett, Clara Kim, Joel Kim, Keiko Rose or Andrew Sullivan.
+For information on any particular clinic you can contact a member of the clinic student board: Ethel Amponsah, Ruby Garrett, Joel Kim, Andrew Sullivan, Seo-Young Lee, Dave Grothouse, or Michaela Kabat.

 Find out what you need to know about getting involved in the clinics during your 2L and 3L years.